 Rates are valid thru April 30, 2018

-Ground transfers from El Calafate to the lodge, lodging, meals, beverages (including wine with dinner and open bar), guided fishing (one guide per two anglers), use of ATV's inside the estancia, daily transportation to fishing areas, use of boats and skiffs (if weather permits), laundry service twice per week, and free internet access.
+ground transfers from El Calafate to the lodge, lodging, meals, beverages (including wine with dinner and open bar), guided fishing (one guide per two anglers), use of ATV’s inside the estancia, daily transportation to fishing areas, laundry service, and free internet access.

 Packages do not include: